-Targeting downstream proteins in cancer-causing pathway shows promise in cell, animal modelNovember 13th, 2012 in Cancer /
+Targeting downstream proteins in cancer-causing pathway shows promise in cell, animal modelNovember 13, 2012 in Medicine & Health / Cancer

 The cancer-causing form of the gene Myc alters the metabolism of mitochondria, the cell's powerhouse, making it dependent on the amino acid glutamine for survival.
 In fact, 40 percent of all "hard-to-treat" cancers have a mutation in the Myc gene.